 The Community Partnership Minor Capital Program is an initiative available for minor capital improvements to city-owned parks, recreation and cultural facilities on a cost-sharing basis with community groups.
 Examples include play equipment, basketball courts, park furniture, tree planting, landscape improvements, minor community facility improvements, etc. Projects on school board land and other public lands that are accessible to the public may also be eligible.

-The next deadlines for application submissions will be May 1 and September 1, pending budget approval.
+The deadlines for application submissions will be May 1 and September 1 each year, pending budget approval.

 613-580-2424 extension 23169